GaryGapinski/fail2ban-extras/filter.d/sshd-extra.md

 LogLevel VERBOSE is needed for some of the filter regexes.
 Restricting cryptographic algorithms deflects many exploits.

+**NB**: These settings deliberately curtail interoperability by removing algorithms commonly required by some client implementations.

 A partial sshd_config as an example:
 ```
 # increase logging level